GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

 </figcaption>
 </figure>

-The meaning of each parameter is explained in the table below.
-(You'll need to scroll it horizontally to see all the details!)

-The parameters correspond to flags that can be set when running Chrome from the command line.
+The parameters shown in the screenshot correspond to flags that can be set when running Chrome from the command line.
 For example, the demo at [topics-demo.glitch.me](https://topics-demo.glitch.me/) recommends using the following flags:

 ```text
 --enable-features=BrowsingTopics:time_period_per_epoch/15s,PrivacySandboxAdsAPIsOverride,PrivacySandboxSettings3,OverridePrivacySandboxSettingsLocalTesting
 ```

+Each parameter, its default value, and its purpose is explained in the list below.

 #### Chrome flags {: #feature-flags}

-Below are the relevant flags for Chrome, including their default value and descrptions:

 <dl>
 <dt>